 Sadie Tanner Mossell Alexander (January 2, 1898 – November 1, 1989), was the first African-American woman to receive a Ph.D. in economics in the United States (1921), and the first woman to receive a law degree from the University of Pennsylvania Law School.
 She was the first African-American woman to practice law in Pennsylvania.
 She was the first national president of Delta Sigma Theta Sorority, serving from 1919 to 1923.
 In 1946 she was appointed to the President's Committee on Civil Rights established by Harry Truman.
 She was the first African-American woman appointed as Assistant City Solicitor for the City of Philadelphia.
 She and her husband were both active in civil rights.
 In 1952 she was appointed to the city's Commission on Human Relations, serving through 1968.
 She was President of John F. Kennedy Lawyers' Committee for Civil Rights Under Law (1963).DbPedia

 Sadie T.M.
 Alexander (1898-1989).
 The first Black woman to be admitted to the bar in Pennsylvania, she lived here in her later years.
 Active in the Urban League, she was appointed, 1946, to the President's Committee on Civil Rights.

-700 Westview St., Philadelphia, PA, United States where she lived
+700 Westview St., Philadelphia, PA, United States where they lived